-FSU’s Center for Health and Advocacy staff will continue to share Zika prevention tips, information and updates during all health promotion events throughout the school year.
+FSU’s Center for Health and Advocacy staff will continue to share Zika prevention tips, information and updates during all health promotion events.

 FSU Facilities and Grounds staff are actively seeking and emptying areas of standing or stagnant water on campus.
 Faculty, students and staff are encouraged to do the same whenever they encounter standing water on campus and off, especially in the neighborhoods and residences in the campus vicinity.